Business Finance (11215.2)

 Special assessment requirements

-Attendance is not compulsory, but the unit has been designed on the assumption of face-to-face delivery and learning principles and so students who do not attend/ listen to the regular classes will be disadvantaged in terms of learning and feedback.
+Attendance is not compulsory, but the unit has been designed to encourage student engagement and active participation and so students who do not attend regular classes will be disadvantaged in terms of learning and feedback.

 Required IT skills